slowernews/wisdom-tldr/README.md

 > *'Peers (fellow creators) are the best judging ideas.
 Managers are the worse because they are outcome attached (will regret more if they get a false positive than a false negative).'*

 > *'Moments of originality and moments of conformity.'*

+> *'Ideas by themselves are roughly worthless.
+There's no market for them.
+There's no place where one can go and buy an idea.
+Describing your idea in detail doesn't mean other people will copy it.
+First they'll have to be convinced it's a good idea.
+If you ever tried to change anyone else's mind you know by now how hard that is.
+Not even founders themselves can predict how well their own ideas will do.
+Larry and Sergey originally tried to sell Google to Yahoo for $1m.
+And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.
+A better, more ambitious idea might seem frightening.
+A simpler idea might seem more tangible.
+It could be at least a year before one can convince themselves it's OK to let an old idea die, and at least two years to pursue an ambitious one.
+Ambitious ideas really are that frightening.
+If you are not convinced choosing between two ideas like this is hard, here's a simpler test that doesn't even involve a good idea.
+When you have only a bad idea and no good ones, how long does it take you to stop working on it?
+Regardless, good ideas will have competition anyway.
+You can't avoid it.
+So actively working on the next step of getting feedback on what you have is a sign you are strong enough to take the next steps, however small they seem, as opposed to hiding to avoid competition.
+Dropbox launched on HN and their biggest gain wasn't the number of users they got from HN.
+Their biggest gain was probably that they became less frightened by the idea of one day evolving into a startup with 300m users.' -- yellow_and_gray*